alphasaft/Micro/docs/syntax.md

 ## - half-inline : macro limbs (see next paragraph) must be inline or a single expression
 ## enclosed in brackets.
 No restrictions on the body.
 If arity is 0, parentheses must be dropped.

-## Should you ever need what looks like a zero-length macro, like "break;" or
-## some 'true' literal, you should consider using #name manipulation (?) or nullary operators instead.

 #########################################